A Memorial to Civil War Education in Texas

 In the 20th century, Bell County continued to experience growth and modernization.
 Fort Hood, one of the largest military installations in the country, was established in 1942.
 The presence of the military base provided a significant economic boost to the county and continues to be a major employer and contributor to the local economy.
 Today, Bell County is a thriving community with a diverse economy that includes agriculture, manufacturing, healthcare, education, and military-related industries.

-This timeline provides a concise overview of the key events in the history of Bell County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bell County, Texas.